n8willis/opentype-shaping-documents/opentype-shaping-tibetan.md

 The `mkmk` feature positions marks with respect to preceding marks, providing proper positioning for sequences of marks that attach to the same base glyph.
-In Tibetanm this also includes attaching marks to subjoined consonants or dependent vowels.
+In Tibetan, this also includes attaching marks to subjoined consonants or dependent vowels.

 ![Application of the mkmk feature](/images/tibetan/tibetan-mkmk.png)